datawithhemangi/Cumulative_analysis/README.md

 # Cumulative_analysis
-Cumulative Analysis in SQL is understanding how data accumulates over time is critical for making better business decisions — it transforms raw numbers into meaningful trends.
+Cumulative Analysis in SQL is understanding how data accumulates over time and it is critical for making better business decisions — it transforms raw numbers into meaningful trends.

 Instead of just looking at individual row values, Cumulative Analysis lets you: